mhanauer/Target1GatekeeperMissing/README.md

 Now generate missing data for varibles
 There are 18 data points so six people with treatment for three month follow-up but no treatment ID for pre or post.
 Deleting them for now, but will check in later on this

+If data is still missing that means that there is zero data for the response

+Getting rid of missing values after imputation, because if there are still missing values that means that the entire data set is empty
 ```{r}
 head(datPrePost3monthAnalysis)
 summary(datPrePost3monthAnalysis$ID)